John Tonelli

-as a key part of a team that advanced to the Stanley Cup Finals five consecutive years while winning four of them (1980-1983) in a row in the last great NHL dynasty, with Tonelli delivering the assist on Bob Nystrom's goal that won the 1980 Stanley Cup Finals.
+as a key part of a team that advanced to the Stanley Cup Finals five consecutive years while winning four of them (1980-1983) in a row in the last great NHL dynasty, with Tonelli delivering the assist on Bob Nystrom's goal that won the 1980 Stanley Cup Final.
 Tonelli was traded late in the 1985-86 season to the Calgary Flames, where he reached the Stanley Cup Final that year, his seventh professional hockey league Final appearance as a player.
 He subsequently played with the Los Angeles Kings, Chicago Blackhawks, and the Quebec Nordiques.